oe-alliance/oe-alliance-plugins/AutoBouquetsMaker/custom/README.txt

 Removing channels, just delete the line.
 NOTE: When <include>is set to 'yes', all channels not configured in the custom xml will be added at the end of the main bouquet.
 This way also new services (channels) of the provider are added at the end of the main bouquet.
+You can always see 'new channels' in ABM log.

 *Changing 'channel numbers'.*
 If you wants your own numbering, edit the lcn numbers. lcn numbers must be in order!!